Go Back Email Link

 • Dairy-Free Version: In place of Parmesan cheese, use more breadcrumbs and a pinch of salt.

-• Gluten-Free Version: In place of the Panko bread crumbs, use almond meal or gluten-free bread crumbs (I prefer to make my own with GF bread).
+• Gluten-Free Version: In place of the Panko bread crumbs, use almond meal or gluten-free bread crumbs.
 Serve over gluten-free pasta.
 I really like Banza brand.

 Nutrition